 My laboratory seeks to better understand the pathological interplay of human retroviruses like HIV and HTLV with their cellular hosts with the goal of providing new approaches for prophylaxis and therapy.
-A major focus of the lab is understanding how HIV promotes CD4 T cell death.
-We have shown that most CD4 T cells die as a result of an innate immune response launched against cytoplasmic viral DNA accumulating as a result of abortive infection in these "bystander" CD4 T cells.
+A major focus of the lab is understanding how HIV promotes CD4 T-cell death.
+We have shown that most CD4 T cells die as a result of an innate immune response launched against cytoplasmic viral DNA accumulating as a result of abortive infection in these “bystander” CD4 T cells.

-Due to the broad scope of experimental questions, we employ a wide range of molecular, biochemical, cell biological and immunological techniques to study HIV and HTLV-I pathogenesis.
+Due to the broad scope of experimental questions, we employ a wide range of molecular, biochemical, cell biological and immunological techniques to study HIV pathogenesis.
 Individuals completing training in the laboratory routinely acquire expertise in all of these areas.
-Increasingly, we are utilizing transgenesis and gene disruption approaches to study the function of specific genes in vivo.
-Our studies often take advantage of the outstanding core services offered at the Gladstone Institutes, including cores in Virology, Immunology, Genomics, Flow Cytometry, Microscopy, Histology, Transgenesis and Gene Disruption.
+Increasingly, we are utilizing an ex vivo human lymphoid aggregate culture (HLAC) system formed with fresh human tonsillar or splenic tissues.
+Our studies often take advantage of the outstanding core services offered at the Gladstone Institutes including: Mass Spectrometry, Immunology, Genomics, Flow Cytometry, Microscopy, and Histology.

 Geleziunas R, Xu W, Takeda K, Ichijo H, Greene WC.
 HIV-1 Nef inhibits ASK1-dependent death signaling providing a potential mechanism for protecting the infected host cell.
 Nature 410:834–838, 2001.